bootdotdev/blog/content/clean-code/systems-and-processes-that-arent-in-code-are-terrifying.md

 ## Other Angst-y Things

-Crontabs are just a common example of hard to discover processes.
+Crontabs are just a common example of hard-to-discover processes.
 Others, for example, may include:

 - Database processes that were added manually, instead of by the app that owns the DB
-- .bash\_profile or .bashrc files that kick off server startup jobs
+- `.bash_profile` or `.bashrc` files that kick off server startup jobs
-- Third party apps that were installed on the server to take care of special tasks (I don't know, defragging the disk maybe).
+- Third-party apps on the server to take care of special tasks (I don't know, defragging the disk maybe).
 Those processes should be documented in code, probably config files that your organization typically uses to start its apps.

 Internal documentation certainly sucks, so document your processes in code instead.
 A config file that specifies how a process is started is much better than a PDF, because the config file can't become outdated (if it does, things break).